 Features of Compression Gloves

-Here’s a quick rundown of the features and option you’ll see when shopping for therapeutic arthritis gloves
+Here’s a quick rundown of the features and options you’ll see when shopping for therapeutic arthritis gloves

 It is crucial that compression gloves fit you properly to get the maximum benefit.
 They should be snug without being constricting.
 If they are too loose, they won’t provide the necessary compression.
 If they are too tight, they may be uncomfortable to wear and could cut off circulation rather than improve blood flow.